localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 // example

 The Mailhog extension allows us to emulate a local email server for testing user flows that require our platform to send emails, such as account activation, trial expiry notifications, and much more!
 Using this extension automatically configures LocalStack to use the MailHog SMTP server when sending emails.
-This means that any mails we send from our application logic, ends up in the mailbox of MailHog, which we can either view via the UI or calling the API that comes with the extension.
+This means that any mails we send from our application logic, ends up in the mailbox of MailHog, which we can then either view via the UI or fetch via the API that comes with the extension.

 // picture

 ## How do we use LocalStack in CI?

 By running our cloud deployment & test suite locally, we were able to demystify critical pain points of the local cloud developer experience, which further helped us improve the parity, performance, and robustness of our core cloud emulator.
 However, we wanted something similar for our experience while using LocalStack in continuous integration (CI) pipelines!
-While it is easy just to use LocalStack as a drop-in replacement for AWS, and run tests just like we would do it locally, it is hard to retrieve detailed API telemetry, critical CI analytics, and discover flaky tests that need remediation!
+While it is easy just to use LocalStack as a drop-in replacement for AWS, and run tests just like we would do it locally, it is hard to retrieve detailed API telemetry, critical CI analytics, and discover flaky tests that need remediation.

 // picture